 Tolerance of those with different faiths and beliefs

 Our pupils know and understand that it is expected that respect is shown to everyone and to everything, whatever differences we may have.

 o through Religious Education, PSHE and other lessons where we develop awareness and appreciation of other cultures including visiting places of worship that are important to different faiths

 o in English through fiction

 o in art and music by considering cultures from other parts of the world

-- across the curriculum; we learn through the International Primary Curriculum (IPC) which promotes and engenders global citizenship, enabling children to learn about similarities and differences across the world.
+o our broader curriculum promotes and engenders global citizenship, enabling children to learn about similarities and differences across the world.
 Pupils are provided with the opportunity to learn how to argue and defend points of view in English, history, geography, PSHE, digital literacy, etc

 o we are proud of our well-established link with a school in Bo, Sierra Leone.
-This link is a mutually-beneficial international alliance that enables both staff and pupils from each school to learn about each other’s practises, cultures and values.
+This link is a mutually beneficial international alliance that enables both staff and pupils from each school to learn about each other’s practises, cultures and values.
 This has included a staff exchange for a number of years.
-A Friends of Bo club has elected class representatives who meet weekly.
+A ‘Friends of Bo’ club has elected class representatives who meet weekly.

 o celebrating cultural differences through assemblies, themed weeks, noticeboards and displays.

-Whilst instances contrary to our values are relatively rare no school can guarantee that there will never be instances which are contrary to our values.
+Whilst instances contrary to our values are relatively rare, no school can guarantee that there will never be instances which are contrary to our values.
 Each is treated seriously in line with our policies and expectations.